mozilla/github-org-scripts/README.md

 ## Jupyter Notebooks
 ### Docker Images

-The Jupyter Notebooks currently still require python2.
-The recommended way to deal with this is by using docker.
+The Jupyter Notebooks has a complex environment as regards dependencies.
+The recommended way to deal with this is by using a docker container.
 Given the complexities of setting up Jupyter to run in docker, a helper utility is use: `repo2docker`.
 The make targets assume that is installed.
 Use `pipx install jupyter-repo2docker` to install.
+_(See `README.md` files in the `binder/` directory tree for more info on building the image)_

 The Makefile contains targets for building and running the docker images.
 Invoke `make` without arguments to see those targets